TylerPohn/collab-canvas/docs/PR-18-AI-Agent-API-Layer.md

 ## Implementation Status

-### ✅ **COMPLETED IMPLEMENTATION**
+### ✅ **COMPLETED IMPLEMENTATION - OPENAI AGENT FULLY FUNCTIONAL**

-The AI Agent API Layer has been successfully implemented and is fully functional.
-All core components are working:
+The AI Agent API Layer has been successfully implemented with OpenAI function calling.
+The OpenAI agent is fully functional, while the LangChain agent has issues:

 #### **Core AI Components:**